ScottGarvinJR/ScottGarvinJR/README.md

 ## **Game Developer**

-- Graduated 2025 with an <span style="color: #2ECC71;">Associate degree in Game and Simulation Development: Programming </span>
+- Graduated 2025 with an Associate degree in Game and Simulation Development: Programming
 - Experienced in C++ for use in Visual Studio
 - Experienced in Unreal Engine 5